yangguanghai89/DSSBNet/README.md

 Please download our dataset from the following address: <https://github.com>

 # train
-Before training the model, open the utilis.ty file in the tool file to modify the path of the dataset and PLM in the get-papere function.
+Before training the model, open the utilis.ty file in the tool file to modify the path of the dataset and PLM in the get-papere function, and create a folder named save to store the checkpoints.
 Then run the train.py file.
+We have released the best checkpoints during our training process, which you can download from the following address:<https://github.com>